Alohamary/landing/README.md

-# Landing page
+# Landing Page

-This is a test project for mortgage promo site.
+This project contains a simple promo page for a mortgage program with state support.
+Open `index.html` in your browser to see the landing.